lino-framework/lino/docs/dev/index.rst

 #.  :doc:`layouts` : About layouts, detail windows, data elements and
     panels.

-#.  :doc:`/tutorials/polls/mysite/index` : Just as a summary, we convert
-    the “Polls” application from Django’s tutorial into a Lino application.
-This will illustrate some differences between Lino and Django.

 #.  :doc:`/tutorials/lets/index` : A full-stack example about the work
     of a Lino application developer.
 Writing a technical specification.